The best street art in Penang (and where to find it)

 Since then more and more murals and other street art are added every year.

-While some of the most popular ones already lose their colour, others are shining in bright colours.
+While some of the most popular ones already lose their color, others are shining in the brightest ones.

-We did a Mural hunt through the city and created a guide to show you where to find the best street art in Penang, Georgetown.
+We did a Mural hunt through the city and created the perfect guide to show you where to find the best street art in Penang, Georgetown.

 ⇃ Pin it for later ⇂